stffrdhrn/stffrdhrn.github.io/_drafts/gcc_stack_frames.md

 Macro|GCC|OpenRISC
 ---|---|---
-ACCUMULATE_OUTGOING_ARGS|If defined, dont push args just store in crtl->outgoing_args_size.
+ACCUMULATE_OUTGOING_ARGS|If defined, don't push args just store in crtl->outgoing_args_size.
 Your prologue should allocate this space relative to the SP (as per ARGS_GROW_DOWNWARD).|TRUE
 CUMULATIVE_ARGS|A C type used for tracking args in the TARGET_FUNCTION_ARG_* macros.|int INIT_CUMULATIVE_ARGS|Initializes a newly created CUMULALTIVE_ARGS type.|Sets the int variable to 0
 TARGET_FUNCTION_ARG|Return a reg RTX or Zero to indicate to pass outgoing args on the stack.|
 FUNCTION_ARG_REGNO_P|Returns true of the given register number is used for passing outgoing function arguments.|
 TARGET_FUNCTION_ARG_ADVANCE|This is called during iterating through outgoing function args to account for the next function arg size.|

-## Futher Reading
+## Further Reading

-There references were very helpful in getting our calling conventions right:
+These references were very helpful in getting our calling conventions right:

  - [Stack frame layout on x86-64](https://eli.thegreenplace.net/2011/09/06/stack-frame-layout-on-x86-64/) - some great diagrams and examples
  - [14.8 Registers and Memory](https://gcc.gnu.org/onlinedocs/gccint/Regs-and-Memory.html) - gcc internals, stack layout virtual registers